ejbrun/koopman_learning_tropical_cyclone/README.md

 In this project, the [CLIMADA](https://github.com/CLIMADA-project/climada_python) python package serves as a starting point providing the tropical cyclone data.
 For future development, apart from the data CLIMADA provides several functionalities for risk assessment and economic exposure analysis.
 Well-developed Koopman kernel methods implemented in the [kooplearn](https://github.com/Machine-Learning-Dynamical-Systems/kooplearn) package are used for spectral analysis and for forecasting comparisons.
-In addition to this, I develop a novel Koopman-kernel-based sequence processing model.
-The forecasting capabilities of this model I compare against the [Koopman Neural Forecaster](https://github.com/google-research/google-research/tree/master/KNF) [ref], an established machine learning model, combining ideas from the Koopman operator framework and the transformer architecture [ref].
+In addition to this, I develop a novel Koopman-kernel-based sequence processing model, the [Koopman Kernel Sequencer](https://github.com/ejbrun/koopkernel_sequencer).
+Here I compare the forecasting capabilities of this model against the [Koopman Neural Forecaster](https://github.com/google-research/google-research/tree/master/KNF) (KNF) for the here considered tropical cylone track dataset.
+The KNF is an established machine learning model, combining ideas from the Koopman operator framework and the transformer architecture.
 A more detailed desciption of the project scope is given below.